Online Course » ASD01 Autism Spectrum Disorder - Introduction to Human Services and Autism Spectrum Disorder

 Other Courses You May Be Interested In

-LFS02 Frontline Leadership - Communication
+LFS11 Frontline Leadership - Personal Well-Being

-MH05 Mental Health - Community Supports and Service Networking
+CW205 Child Welfare II - Community Supports and Service Networking

-The purpose of this module is to help to familiarize you with the community supports and resources that are available to clients, and to understand more of the successes and challenges clients face in the community
+The purpose of this module is to help familiarize you with the community supports and resources that are available to your clients and families, and to understand more about the successes and challenges clients involved with the child welfare and juvenile justice systems face in the community.

 Forgot Password help button image Create Account